Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Abstract

 \section{Abstract}

-We study the algorithmic complexity of computing persistent homology of a randomly chosen filtration.
-Specifically, we prove upper bounds for the average fill-up (number of non-zero entries) of the boundary matrix on Erd\H{o}s--R\'enyi and Vietoris--Rips filtrations after matrix reduction.
-Our bounds show that, in both cases, the reduced matrix is expected to be significantly sparser than what the general worst-case predicts.
-Our method is based on previous results on the expected first Betti numbers of corresponding complexes.
-We establish a link between these results to the fill-up of the boundary matrix.
-Our bound for Vietoris--Rips complexes is asymptotically tight up to logarithmic factors.
-We also provide an Erd\H{o}s--R\'enyi filtration realising the worst-case.
+We study the algorithmic complexity of computing the persistence barcode of a randomly generated filtration.
+We provide a general technique to bound the expected complexity of reducing the boundary matrix in terms of the density of its reduced form.
+We apply this technique finding upper bounds for the average fill-in (number of non-zero entries) of the boundary matrix on \v{C}ech, Vietoris--Rips and Erd\H{o}s--R\'enyi filtrations after matrix reduction, thus obtaining bounds on the expected complexity of the barcode computation.
+Our method is based on previous results on the expected Betti numbers of the corresponding complexes.
+Our fill-in bounds for \v{C}ech and Vietoris--Rips complexes are asymptotically tight up to a logarithmic factor.
+In particular, both our fill-in and computation bounds are better than the worst-case estimates.
+We also provide an Erd\H{o}s--R\'enyi filtration realising the worst-case fill-in and computation.